cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

     hash is determined by the chosen OPRF group.
   - Nh: The output size of the Hash function.

+- Authenticated Key Exchange (AKE, {{instantiations}}):
+  - Npk: The size of the public keys used for the key exchange protocol
+  - Nsk: The size of the private keys used for the key exchange protocol

 - Memory Hard Function (MHF):
   - Harden(msg, params): Repeatedly apply a memory hard function with parameters `params` to strengthen the input `msg` against offline dictionary attacks.